CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-    drawActive, // boolean - draw has active matchUps drawCompleted, // boolean - all draw matchUps are complete drawGenerated, // boolean - draw has structures containing matchUps participantPlacements, // boolean - whether any particpants have been placed in the draw }, structures,
+    drawActive, // boolean - draw has active matchUps drawCompleted, // boolean - all draw matchUps are complete drawGenerated, // boolean - draw has structures containing matchUps participantPlacements, // boolean - whether any participants have been placed in the draw }, structures,
 } = tournamentEngine.getDrawData({ drawDefinition });